ariss-usa/STAR/README.md

 # STAR
-The ARISS STAR Project code and docs are contained within this repo
+The ARISS STAR Project code and docs are contained within this repo.
+The STAR project allows for an easy way for a user to control the Makeblock mBot remotely and locally through a simple user interface.

 ## Installation ##
 1. Download or clone this repository